stuffedwombat/stuffedwombat.github.io/producering_13.md

 Initial feedback is very positive.
 No gamebreaking bugs.

 Next week will be marketing.
-Way too late as usualy, but I got some tricks up my sleeve.
+Way too late as usual, but I still got some tricks up my sleeve.
 Time to channel the inner psychopath.
-PRODUCER 2021 is my dream game.
-Please wishlist support indie dev retweets wouldn't ahve thought I could zelda who made dis?!?!?
+PRODUCER 2021 is my dream game please wishlist support indie dev retweets wouldn't have thought I could zelda inspired.

 Cheers,
 josh